Compares data with proposed DAG

 #>

-#> data, e.g. avoiding perfect prediction.
+#> using the observed data, e.g. avoiding perfect prediction.